EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

         writing, three are available:

-        - an "adhoc" solver: Simple in-house solver that ranks the technologies according to cost and sevice the demand incrementally.
+        - an "adhoc" solver: Simple in-house solver that ranks the technologies according to cost and service the demand incrementally.

         - "scipy" solver: Formulates investment as a true LP problem and solves it using the `scipy solver`_.